 Quonset Roof Rainwater Saving Project:

-Brother Bruce and I tar patched the roof that was rusting in a few spots.
+Brother Bruce and I tar-patched the roof which was rusting in a few spots.
 When we got done we had a sealed roof surface area of 40ft x 100ft. = 4000sq. ft.
-We then spent 3-4 days putting up eavestroughing on the lengths of 2 long sides.
-I had purchased 2 plastic 1250 gallon tanks and we put one on the middle of each quonset side.
+We then spent 3-4 days putting up eaves troughing on the lengths of 2 long sides.
+I had purchased 2 plastic 1250-gallon tanks and we put one in the middle of each quonset side.
 The eves feed into them.
 I discovered that it took about 1-1/2 inches of rain to fill them.
-The water is then pumped into a 400 gallon tank on wheels and pulled out to the gardens via tractor.
+The water is then pumped into a 400-gallon tank on wheels and pulled out to the gardens via tractor.
 The 400 hundred gallons will last a week or so.

 45- Gallon Barrel Rainwater Shower: